oraclekid12/rulebook2024/content.md

 ### DETAILED COURSE

-#### **1. Announce the Action**
+**1. Announce the Action**\

-When announcing an action, the acting minion gets locked. (only ready unlocked minions can perform actions).
-Also, all details of the action are defined when the action is announced, which includes:
+All details of the action are defined when the action is announced, including the target(s), the cost, the effects, and so on.
-- the target(s),
-- the cost
-- the effects, and so on.

 Any card required for the action is played (face up) at this time, but is temporarily set aside (out of play) until the action resolves.

-> The action's cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
-> The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the
-> success of the action.
+Lock the acting minion (only ready unlocked minions can perform actions).

 **EXCEPTION:** Any decisions to be made for a referendum, including terms, are not announced until the action succeeds